• twitter-icon

 Decrease in Fare Prices of Economy Class Ticket

-Air Travel is under a low service tax rate in the form of abatement.
+Air Travel is under a low service tax rate in the form of an abatement.
 Previously, the Service Tax rate on air travel tickets after abatement was 6% in the case of economy class and 9% in the case of business class.
 Whereas in GST, the Rate is 5% with input tax credit (ITC) in economy class and 12% with ITC in business class, which results in an excess burden of 3% in business class on air travel tickets, adversely affecting the growth of the industry.
-This has increased ticket prices which are impacting the cash flow.
+This has increased ticket prices, which are impacting the cash flow.

 Input cost of Jet Fuel /Aviation Turbine Fuel

-Jet Fuel is outside the scope of the Structured GST Regime, therefore credit of Tax paid on ATF is not allowed which further increases the input cost, thereby increasing Ticket Prices.
+Jet Fuel is outside the scope of the Structured GST Regime; therefore, credit of Tax paid on ATF is not allowed, which further increases the input cost, thereby increasing Ticket Prices.

 Leasing of Aircraft